 - Consistent temperature.
 Storing beer at a consistent cool temperature is the most important condition to be met by a beer cellar.
 Fluctuations of a few degrees are no big deal, but constant, substantial temperature variation, measured daily or seasonally, will shorten the shelf life and prevent positive developments in flavor and aroma.

-Temperature for a Beer Cellar
+Temperature for Cellaring Beer

 Again, consistent temperature is essential, but the actual temperature is just as crucial to proper beer storage.
 Not all beer should be stored at the same temperature.
 Beer cellars may need to allow for three different temperature ranges: